Authored by the expert who managed and guided the team behind the Italy Property Pack

 What property types resell fastest in Milan in 2026?

-As of early 2026, the property types that resell fastest in Milan are renovated studios and one-bedroom apartments near metro stations, energy-efficient units in well-maintained buildings, and properties in emerging neighborhoods with strong transport links and local amenities.
+As of early 2026, the property types that resell fastest in Milan are renovated studios and one-bedroom apartments located near metro stations, because they attract the largest buyer pool in a city where single-person and two-person households make up the majority of demand.

 If you're interested, we cover all the best exit strategies in our real estate pack about Milan.